The Bald Eagle (Haliaeetus leucocephalus) is one of the most emblematic and recognizable North American birds.

 How about immature eagles?

-There appear not to be any difference in plumage among immature birds.
+There appears not to be any difference in plumage among immature birds.
 All immature bald eagles appear to follow similar changes in plumage with age and, whether male or female, acquire the definite plumage at about the same time.

 Classification of immature bald eagles by age and plumage